 What are the tutor's responsibilities regarding the well-being of the person under tutorship?

 - looking after the care and custody of the person under tutorship, personally or by using a long-term care facility, supervised apartment, hospital, etc.

 - as far as possible, maintaining a personal relationship with the person under tutorship

 - when possible, getting the person's opinion and informing him of decisions that concern him

 - getting opinions and authorizations from the tutorship council and the court, when required.
 (For more on the council, see the question "What is the tutorship council?" in the article Protective Supervision.)

-- authorizing or refusing medical care for the person under tutorship, if she is judged to be incapable of doing this herself
+- authorizing or refusing medical care for the person under tutorship when necessary

 - representing her in the exercise of her civil rights and in all legal proceedings

 - every five years, getting a re-evaluation of the incapacity of the person under tutorship